marijnh/Eloquent-JavaScript/16_game.md

 {{index "background (CSS)", "rgb (CSS)", CSS}}

 The `background` rule sets the background color.
 CSS allows colors to be specified both as words (`white`) or with a format such as `rgb(R, G, B)`, where the red, green, and blue components of the color are separated into three numbers from 0 to 255.
 So, in `rgb(52, 166, 251)`, the red component is 52, green is 166, and blue is 251.
 Since the blue component is the largest, the resulting color will be bluish.
-You can see that in the `.lava` rule, the first number (red) is the largest.
+In the `.lava` rule, the first number (red) is the largest.

 {{index [DOM, graphics]}}